 This was probably one of my favourite drills back then.
 I still do it every now and then in my backyard or at the park.

-The Benefits of Running Suicides
+The Benefits of Running Lines

 Since you’re running in a straight line, just going back and forth, you don’t actually know the distance of your run.
 This makes you feel like you’re not running that far and so you don’t dread the distance.